Dental Implant Material Types (Comprehensive Overview)

 If you have experienced bone loss due to tooth decay or gum disease, your dentist may recommend a bone graft to help rebuild the bone in your jaw.
 A bone graft involves taking bone from another part of your body or using synthetic material (the most common method) to create new bone in the affected area.
 This new bone can then be used to support a dental implant.

 After a bone graft, your dentist may also recommend ridge modification to help reshape the bone in your jaw.
 Ridge modification involves removing excess bone or tissue and reshaping the remaining bone to support a dental implant.
+Ridge modification can be used to correct a variety of issues, including:

 Ridge modification can significantly improve the appearance and function of dental implants, increasing the chances of successful implants that can last for years to come.